 When the face does not grow the way it should, and grows more downward and backward, the airway is often compromised.
 Both day and night, breathing can be compromised.
-For many, this leads to snoring during sleep, and even a medical problem called “Obstructive Sleep Apnea” (OSA).
-For others, sleep is interrupted without snoring or apneas, causing many problems.
+For many, this leads to snoring during sleep or other medical problems such as “High Upper Airway Resistance” (HUAR) or “Obstructive Sleep Apnea” (OSA).
+With HUAR, sleep is interrupted, often without snoring or apneas, causing many problems.
 Interrupted sleep can affect fatigue, energy levels, memory, restfulness and more.
 When it worsens and becomes actual sleep apnea it is associated with many health problems, including: strokes, heart attacks, cardiovascular disease, high blood pressure, diabetes, GERD, depression, sexual dysfunction, and many other health problems.

 When undiagnosed and untreated, OSA shortens lifespan by about 20%

 How are breathing disorders diagnosed?
 Some signs are obvious, like mouth-breathing.
 Signs such as frequent snoring and daytime sleepiness, or another person seeing you stop breathing or gasp for air while sleeping, can all seriously point in the direction of OSA.
 Only a medical doctor can diagnose sleep breathing disorders.
 Generally, a sleep study is performed in a sleep lab, like a hotel room with a comfortable bed (bring your own pillow!), where medical monitors are used to check breathing, sleep levels, muscle movements, oxygenation and much more.